randsleadershipslack/documents-and-resources/howtorands.md

 If you send me a presentation deck a reasonable amount of time before a meeting, I will read it before the meeting and will have my questions at the ready.
 If I haven’t read the deck, I will tell you.

 If a meeting completes its intended purpose before it’s scheduled to end, let’s give the time back to everyone.
-If it’s clear the intended goal won’t be achieved in the allotted time, let’s stop the meeting before time is up and determine how to finish the meeting later.
+If it’s clear the intended goal won’t be achieved in the allotted time, let’s stop the meeting before time is up and determine how to effectively finish the meeting later.

 ## Nuance and Errata

 **I am an introvert** and that means that prolonged exposure to humans is exhausting for me.
 Weird, huh?
 Meetings with three of us are perfect, three to eight are ok, and more than eight you will find that I am strangely quiet.
 Do not confuse my quiet with lack of enthusiam or engagement.

+**I am bad at asking for help** which is probably related to my introversion.
+When I do ask for help, know that I probably should have asked for help earlier and I've made the situation more dire than it needed to be.
+Sorry.

 **When the 1:1 feels over, and there is remaining time** I always have a couple of meaty topics to discuss.
 This is brainstorming, and the issues are usually front-of-mind hard topics that I am processing.
 It might feel like we’re shooting the shit, but we’re doing real work.

-**When I ask you to do something that feels poorly defined** you should ask me for both clarification and a call on importance.
+**When I ask you to do something that feels poorly defined** you should ask me for both clarification and specific call on importance.
 I might still be brainstorming.
-These questions can save everyone a lot of time.
+Your clarifications can save a lot of people a lot of time.

 **Ask assertive versus tell assertive.** When you need to ask me to do something, ask me.
 I respond incredibly well to ask assertiveness (“Rands, can you help with X?”).
 I respond poorly to being told what to do (“Rands, do X.”) I have been this way since I was a kid and I probably need therapy.

 **I can be hyperbolic** but it’s almost always because I am excited about the topic.
 I also swear sometimes.
 Sorry.

 **I love to start new things** but I often lose interest when I can mentally see how the thing is going to finish which might be weeks or month before the thing is actually done.
-Sorry.
-I’m working on this.
+I attempt to solve this by pairing with humans who are strong operators and who are very good at checking things off lists.

 **If I am on my phone during a meeting for more than 30 seconds, say something.** My attention wanders.

-**Humans stating opinions as facts** are a trigger for me
+**Humans stating opinions as facts** are a trigger for me.
+I will often unexpectedly jump into a conversation when I hear this to clarify opinions and facts.

-**Humans who gossip** are a trigger for me.
+**Humans who gossip for sport** are a trigger for me.
+Gossip is inevitable in large group of humans, but that doesn't make it ok or useful.

 **This document is a [living breathing thing](https://github.com/randsleadershipslack/documents-and-resources/blob/master/howtorands.md)** and likely incomplete.
 I update it frequently and would appreciate your feedback.

 [^1]: Speculation: there is an idea in this document that you’d like your manager to do.
 Thesis: Just because I have a practice or a belief doesn’t mean it’s the right practice or belief for your manager.
 Suggestion: Ask your manager if they think my practice or belief is a good idea and see what happens.
 Feedback is a gift.